brunsviga13rk/thesis/src/model.typ

   overline(x) = (1 - t s) dot x_c + t s x_t; quad x_c, x_t in [mu_l, mu_u]
 $ <eq:state-update>

-This is essentially a linear interpolation depending on the advance factor from the current state of the start state animation $x_c$ and a specific target state $x_t$ both of which are in between the minimum and maximum boundary.
+This is essentially a linear interpolation depending on the advance factor from the current state of the start state $x_c$ and a specific target state $x_t$ both of which are in between the minimum and maximum boundary.
 Both $x_c,x_t$ are constant during an animation.
 This is from now on referred to as state blending or easing.
 The animation state itself is not incremented directly in order to achieve precise control over the duration of the animation.
 Each time the event loop processes an animation step the advance factor $t$ is incremented by the delta time of the current and last frame $delta t$ multiplied by a timescale factor $s$.
-Assuming $delta t$ to be in seconds every animation, regardless of motion type or boundary requires exactly one second to pass.
+Assuming $delta t$ to be in seconds, every animation, regardless of motion type or boundary requires exactly one second to pass.
 The animation can be stretched or compressed temporally by the timescale $s$.
 This allows to precisely know when an animation will end which is useful for timing animations later on.